 [Rule 4 amended: Gazette 4 Oct 2017 p.
 5109.]

-5. Receipted tickets to be issued
+5. Receipted tickets or digital entries to be issued

-(1) Where a person enters lotto in accordance with these rules, a receipted ticket or tickets must be generated and made available to the subscriber electronically or given to the subscriber (as the case requires).
+(1) Where a person enters lotto in accordance with these rules—

+(a) a receipted ticket must be generated and given to the subscriber; or

+(b) an entry under Part 2 Division 5 must be generated and made available to the subscriber electronically,

+(as the case requires).

 [(2) deleted]

 [Rule 5 amended: Gazette 4 Oct 2017 p.
-5109.]
+5109; 6 Nov 2020 p.
+4157.]

 6. Ticket repeat method of entry

-(1) A person may select the numbers and game type required to enter a lotto draw by presenting an existing receipted ticket and requesting the same type of game entry and combination of numbers, or repeating a previously played digital entry.
+(1) A subscriber may select the numbers and game type required to enter a lotto draw by presenting an existing receipted ticket and requesting the same type of game entry and combination of numbers, or repeating a previously played digital entry.

-(2) If a receipted ticket linked to a Lotterywest membership card number is used to generate a repeat selection under subrule (1), that ticket does not continue to be linked to the number unless the subscriber’s Lotterywest membership card is presented as well.
+(2) If a receipted ticket linked to a Lotterywest membership number is used to generate a repeat selection under subrule (1), that ticket does not continue to be linked to the Lotterywest membership number unless the subscriber’s Lotterywest membership card is presented as well.

 (3) This rule does not apply to a syndicate share receipted ticket or a syndicate master ticket.

 [Rule 6 amended: Gazette 4 Oct 2017 p.
-5110.]
+5110; 6 Nov 2020 p.
+4157.]

 7. Favourite numbers